trusttoken/stablecoins-bug-bounty/README.md

 ### Program Modification, Severity Classification, and Award Determination

-We may at our discretion modify or cancel this bug bounty program at any time, for any reason, without prior notice.
+We may, at our sole and absolute discretion, modify or cancel this bug bounty program at any time, for any reason, without prior notice.
 The severity classification of a disclosed vulnerability, as well as the determination of its award amount, is also at our sole and absolute discretion.